quatico-solutions/websmith/README.md

 ## Custom compiler addons

-Addons can be used to define additional source code transformations, to integrate with other compilers such as Sass or to generate extra documentation for your TS code.
-Addons can modify your source files before they are transpiled by the original TypeScript compiler, or simply generated additional files during the compilation process.
+websmith's compiler addons are a powerful mechanism to generate new source files or restructure module dependencies before the compilation, or transform source code during the actual compilation process.
+You can use it to process non TypeScript files with e.g. with Sass or PostCSS, generate documentation files for e.g. Storybook, or post process your transpiled output.
+Addons can modify source files before, during or after they are transpiled by the original TypeScript compiler, or consume them as input to generated additional files non-compilation related files.

 ### Nature of an addon

-An addon is an JavaScript module that is a directory containing a file named `addon.ts` or `addon.js`.
+An addon is a directory containing a JavaScript module named `addon.ts` or `addon.js`.
 This file must have an exported function named `activate` that takes a `AddonContext` as its only parameter.
 The `activate` function is called when the compilation process is started.

 ```javascript
 // ./addons/foobar-transformer/addon.ts